Welcome! We make our daydreams come true by setting creative goals and following through with them. Here is what we have thus far....

 The perks of sitting at a window seat.

-My interpretation of the river.
+My interpretation of the river viewed from the plane.

 Read here about the Australian Indigenous art.